Griswold cast iron skillet. Simple identification guide using logos.

 Griswold Slant Logo with EPU.
 Note the size number is now stamped on the handle.

 I have only seen this trademark used on a few Griswold cast iron skillets.
 It seems to be quite rare.
-The logo is the same as the Slant logo without the EPU marking.
-And, this logo also omits the marking Erie.
+The logo is the same as the Slant logo without the E.P.U. wording on the skillet.
+This logo also omits the marking Erie.

 Griswold skillet with slant logo no Erie